coyotte508/mongo-query/README.md

 # mongoquery

-Typescript utilities to manipulate the MongoDB query language
+Typescript utilities to manipulate the MongoDB query language.

+Get it with `npm add @coyotte508/mongo-query`.

 ## parseFilter